|

 part, component, subsystem, system or plant)

-and whether the entire plant/facility should be considered for
+and whether the entire plant/facility should

-RCM.
-Consider starting your RCM analysis at the system level, as it is a good,
+be considered for RCM.
+Consider starting your RCM analysis at the system

-safe and manageable place to start then expand your analysis upward and downward.
+analysis upward and downward.
 Typically, systems are a logical starting

 point for the analysis since they constitute the building blocks for